-Other Income, (Expense), Net
+Other Income, Net

-Other income, (expense), net consists primarily of interest income and other miscellaneous income and expenses such as losses on exchange rates on consumer payments.
+Other income, net consists primarily of interest income and other miscellaneous income and expenses such as losses on exchange rates on consumer payments.

-Income Tax Benefit (Expense) Expense
+Income Tax Expense

-Income tax benefit (expense) expense represents the federal and state income or franchise taxes assessed on Brilliant Earth Group, Inc.'s share of taxable income (loss) for the period.
+Income tax expense represents the federal and state income or franchise taxes assessed on Brilliant Earth Group, Inc.'s share of taxable income for the period.